Desteni Mason grew up in a life of chaos.

 From couch surfing to food stamps, her family felt the pressure and the squeeze of living below the poverty level.
 It wasn’t until she became responsible for her family’s finances that he had a shocking realization.

 “I’ve always, from early on, noticed that the chaos that my parents had was from lack of planning.
-It didn’t necessarily had to be that way,” she said.
+It didn’t necessarily have to be that way,” she said.

 Planning doesn’t always work, and it isn’t always the answer everything.
 In fact, Mason fell into the mortgage industry without any planning at all.
 Her father-in-law approached her and asked if she wanted to open a mortgage company.
 She had been working in a bank, but jumped in with two feet and learned as she went, leaning on lenders and banks to walk her through various processes.